pactflow/docs.pactflow.io/website/docs/docs/user-interface/dashboard.md

 **5 -**
 The tabs at the top provide different views of the currently selected integration.

-The Network Diagram will display a graph view of all the integrations that are reachable from the selected one.
+- The Network Diagram will display a graph view of all the integrations that are reachable from the selected one.

-The [Matrix](#matrix) will display more details of all the pacts and verifications of the selected integration.
+- The [Matrix](#matrix) will display more details of all the pacts and verifications of the selected integration.

+- The Webhooks will display a list of triggered webhooks for the integration and logs

 **6 -**
 The settings (or cog) button will take you to all the setting screens.
 Here you'll be able to setup